 LDCs must have a clear set of objectives when creating their own national STI strategies to leverage the 4IR.
-These objectives must center around enhancing the effectiveness of STI and addressing and implementing priority areas, and improving technical competencies and institutional capacities for STI development.
-Furthermore, a national STI strategy must promote economic competitiveness through fostering innovation, value addition, industrial development, and entrepreneurship.
+These objectives must center around enhancing the effectiveness of STI and addressing and implementing priority areas, and improving engaging stakeholders and citizens in these efforts, policymakers will be exposed to a diverse set of knowledge and values that can contribute to policy resilience.239 LDCs must invest in evidence about their STI support policies as a means to improve them.